Mariano Gonzalez

 The first attempt at the new bench was wrong, and the wrongness was instructive.

 Attempt 1 — in-process Kafka via KafkaClusterTestKit.
 Same approach as the prior 10k baseline.
 Worked at 10k records, didn’t scale.
-At 25k records with four invocation contexts loaded, the in-process broker collapsed under load on a shared-core laptop — KRaft controller events, group coordinator, producer seed, and consumer under test all fighting for the same CPUs.
+At 25k records with four invocation contexts loaded, the in-process broker collapsed under load on a shared-core laptop.
+KRaft controller events, group coordinator, producer seed, and consumer under test all fought for the same CPUs.
 Smoke tests timed out at ~50 records/sec across every framework.
 The bench was measuring broker contention, not framework throughput.

 Attempt 2 — Testcontainers Kafka.
 Real Kafka 4.2.0 broker in a Docker container, on its own JVM and own cores.
 Consumer is the bottleneck again.
-The same smoke test that got 50 records/sec on the in-process harness now gets 553,000 records/sec.
-That’s not a 10x improvement — that’s “measuring the right thing now.”
+The same smoke test that got 50 records/sec on the in-process harness now gets 500,000+ records/sec.
+That’s not a 10x improvement.
+That’s “measuring the right thing now.”

 The lesson: for parallel-consumer benchmarks, the broker has to be external.
 Testcontainers is the cheap path; a sidecar on dedicated hardware is the production-faithful path.
 In-process Kafka is fine for “does my code compile and run end-to-end” tests.
 It is not fine for performance comparison.